deinsoftware/colorify/Package/README.md

 ### Prerequisites

-What things you need to install?
+What things do you need to install?

 * [NET Core SDK](https://www.microsoft.com/net/download)

 ### Installing

 **ToolBox** is available as [project](https://github.com/deinsoftware/toolbox/) or [package](https://www.nuget.org/packages/dein.ToolBox).
-We strong recommend add as a NuGet package if don't need make modifications directly on the source code library.
+We strongly recommend adding as a NuGet package if you don't need to make modifications directly on the source code library.

 Follow these instructions to add **ToolBox** in your project.